alyeiarh/Sales-Performance_2024_PowerBI/README.md

 ### 4. Lift the East region
 - **Found:** East earned the least profit (**RM26K**), behind North (RM32K) and South (RM31K).
-- **Action:** Apply what works in North and South, such as product mix and promotions, to East.
+- **Action:** Apply strategies that drive sales in North and South, such as product mix and promotions, to East.

-### 5. Ratings matter for Apparel, not Home
+### 5. Customer ratings drive Apparel sales, but less so for Home
 - **Found:** In **Apparel**, higher-rated products sold more.
 In **Home**, the best seller (Ceramic Dinner Set, 150 units) had the lowest rating.
-- **Action:** Promote reviews and top-rated items for Apparel.
+- **Action:** Promote top-rated items for Apparel.
 For Home, focus promotions on price and usefulness.
 (Each category has only 6–8 products, so treat this as a signal to test.)

 | Apparel: higher rating, more units | Home: higher rating, fewer units |
 |---|---|